Why Depth Matters in Parallelizable Sequence Models: A Lie Algebraic View: Experiments

-Finally, to demonstrate the relevance of our results beyond symbolic word problems, we conduct experiments with a continuous-valued state-tracking regression problem constructed on $A_5$.
+Finally, to demonstrate the relevance of our results beyond symbolic word problems, we conduct experiments with a continuous-valued state-tracking regression problem with explicit algebraic class.

-The $A_5$ group represents a symmetry on a dodecahedron.
-Two chosen \emph{generators} $\{\mbf{P}, \mbf{R}\}$, corresponding to permutation and rotation, span $A_5$ group elements.
-We represent $\{\mbf{P}, \mbf{R}\}$ in matrices:
+The $A_5$ group acts as a rotational symmetry group of a dodecahedron.
+Two chosen \emph{generators} $\{\mbf{P}, \mbf{R}\}$, each corresponding to the $120^\circ$ and $72^\circ$ rotation, generate $A_5$ group elements.

-where $\mbf{P}$ and $\mbf{R}$ are the permutation (or the $120^\circ$ rotation) and the $72^\circ$ rotation matrices, respectively.
 We chose a vector on a unit sphere as the initial state.
-The model observes a sequence of $A_5$ elements, and the task is to predict the corresponding transformed vector after each element.
+The model observes a sequence of $A_5$ elements, and the task is to predict the corresponding transformed vector after each rotation.
 Algebraically, the problem corresponds to the action of $A_5$ embedded as a finite subgroup of $SO(3,\bb{R})$.
-Further experimental details are provided in Appendix \ref{app:exp_rotation}.
+Further experimental details are provided in App.~\ref{app:exp_rotation}.

-Figure \ref{fig:rotation_mse} shows the prediction error as a function of the model depth for transformer, GLA, and Signed Mamba.\footnote{We found AUSSM to be generally unstable for this task; Appendix \ref{app:exp_rotation} provides further discussions and corresponding results.} Analogous to the symbolic tasks, we observe that the depth plays a critical role in reducing the error.

-However, here again, we observe some learnability issues for deep GLA and Signed Mamba models.
-The benefit of depth on the test set performance saturates beyond 6 layers.
-Similarly, the performance of deep transformer varies, illustrating a training stability issue.
+Fig.~\ref{fig:rotation_mse} shows prediction error as a function of depth for transformer, GLA, and Signed Mamba.\footnote{We found AUSSM to be generally unstable for this task; App.~\ref{app:exp_rotation} provides further discussions and corresponding results.} Analogous to the symbolic tasks, depth plays a critical role in reducing the error.
+However, learnability issues again appear.
+The gains saturate for deep GLA and Signed Mamba beyond 6 layers, and deep transformer shows training variability.
+Taken together, the task supports the same perspective: depth improves order-sensitive approximation, while learnability remains a practical bottleneck.